canidlogic/aksview/README.md

 The second compilation strategy is compile AKSView as a static library that can then be included just like any other static library.

 When compiling the object file for `aksview.c`, you will need to make sure that both `aksview.h` and `aksmacro.h` are in the include path.
 As with the previous compilation strategy, the platform should be automatically detected, but you can manually override this decision by specifying either `AKS_POSIX` or `AKS_WIN` during compilation.

-When compiling as a library, it's probably a good idea to specify `AKS_FILE64` to enable 64-bit file offsets, as explained in the previous section.
+Also like the previous compilation strategy, you must define `_FILE_OFFSET_BITS=64` when building on POSIX.

 On Windows, by default the static library will be built in ANSI mode, but you can build a Unicode mode library by specifying both `UNICODE` and `_UNICODE` while building, as explained in more detail in the previous section.

 __Caution:__ On Windows, make sure that the mode chosen for the client application matches the mode chosen for the AKSView static library.
 That is, if the client application is built in ANSI mode the AKSView static library should also have been built in ANSI mode, and if the client application is built in Unicode mode the AKSView static library should also have been built in Unicode mode.
-If the build modes do not match, faults and errors may occur unpredictably because one is performing UTF-8 translation while the other is not.
+If the build modes do not match, errors may occur unpredictably when opening file paths because one is performing UTF-8 translation on the path while the other is not.
 For Windows, you should probably have two AKSView static library builds, one for ANSI and the other for Unicode, and be sure that you link the correct one to your client application.

 ## Viewer objects